Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Abstract

 \section{Abstract}

-We present Cryoscope---a new 50\,deg$^2$ field-of-view, 1.2\,m aperture, K-dark survey telescope to be located at Dome C, Antarctica.
+We present Cryoscope---a new 50{\sqdeg} field-of-view, 1.2{\m} aperture, $K_{dark}$ survey telescope to be located at Dome C, Antarctica.
 Cryoscope has an innovative optical-thermal design wherein the entire telescope is cryogenically cooled.
 Cryoscope also explores new detector technology to cost-effectively tile the full focal plane.
-Leveraging the dark Antarctic sky and minimizing telescope thermal emission, Cryoscope achieves unprecedented deep, wide, fast and red observations, matching and exceeding volumetric survey speeds from the {\it Ultraviolet Explorer}, Vera Rubin Observatory, and {\it Nancy Grace Roman Space Telescope}.
-By providing coverage beyond wavelengths of 2\,$\,\mu$m, we aim to create the most comprehensive dynamic movie of the most obscured reaches of the Universe.
+Leveraging the dark Antarctic sky and minimizing telescope thermal emission, Cryoscope achieves unprecedented deep, wide, fast and red observations, matching and exceeding volumetric survey speeds from the {\it Ultraviolet Explorer}, Vera Rubin Observatory, {\it Nancy Grace Roman Space Telescope}, {\it SPHEREx}, and {\it NEO Surveyor}.
+By providing coverage beyond wavelengths of 2{\um}, we aim to create the most comprehensive dynamic movie of the most obscured reaches of the Universe.
 Cryoscope will be a dedicated discovery engine for electromagnetic emission from coalescing compact binaries, Earth-like exoplanets orbiting cold stars, and multiple facets of time-domain, stellar and solar system science.
-In this paper, we describe the scientific drivers and technical innovations for this new discovery engine operating in the K-dark passband, why we choose to deploy it in Antarctica, and the status of a fifth-scale prototype designed as a Pathfinder to retire technological risks prior to full-scale implementation.
+In this paper, we describe the scientific drivers and technical innovations for this new discovery engine operating in the $K_{dark}$ passband, why we choose to deploy it in Antarctica, and the status of a fifth-scale prototype designed as a Pathfinder to retire technological risks prior to full-scale implementation.
+We plan to deploy the Cryoscope Pathfinder to Dome C in December 2026 and the full-scale telescope by 2030.

 \keywords{Instrumentation -- Survey -- Time Domain -- Infrared}